-Florida officials seek arrest for pastor that violated rules
+Pastor arrested for violating rules amid virus outbreak

 TAMPA, Fla.
-(AP) — A Florida sheriff on Monday sought an arrest warrant for the pastor of a megachurch after officials said he held two services with hundreds of people and violated a safer-at-home order put in place to limit the spread of the coronavirus.
+(AP) — Florida officials have arrested the pastor of a megachurch after detectives say he held two Sunday services with hundreds of people and violated a safer-at-home order in place to limit the spread of the coronavirus.

-Hillsborough Sheriff Chad Chronister said in a news conference Monday that he was negotiating with the attorney of Pastor Rodney Howard-Browne to turn himself in to authorities in Hernando County, where he lives.
-Chronister added that the pastor has “an arsenal of weaponry” and “a vast security force.”
+According to jail records, Pastor Rodney Howard-Browne turned himself in to authorities Monday afternoon in Hernando County, where he lives.
+He was charged with unlawful assembly and violation of a public health emergency order.
+Bail was set at $500, according to the jail’s website.

-“We’re allowing him to turn himself in.
-If he doesn’t, then we’re going to be forced to be police officers and go get him, and law enforcement is highly trained to handle it appropriately,” the sheriff said.
+Hillsborough Sheriff Chad Chronister said in a news conference Monday that he negotiated with the attorney of Pastor Rodney Howard-Browne to turn himself in to authorities in Hernando County.
+His church is located in Tampa.

 Chronister said his command staff met with The River at Tampa Bay Church leaders about the danger they are putting themselves — and their congregation — in by not maintaining appropriate social distancing, but Howard-Browne held the services.
 The Sheriff’s Office also placed a digital sign on the road near the church driveway that said “practice social distancing.”